 Brunswick County Sheriff’s Office searching for missing woman

-BRUNSWICK COUNTY, N.C.
-(WECT) - Brunswick County Sheriff’s Office is searching for 48-year-old Lory Cheryl Boyer.
+BOLIVIA, N.C.
+(WECT) - The Brunswick County Sheriff’s Office is searching for a missing woman, per an announcement on Friday, Nov.
+4.

-She has blonde hair and is five feet and six inches tall.

-Boyer was last seen at her residence in Bolivia on October 29 at 9 p.m.
+Janvariah Brewington is 22 years old and was last seen near Dolphin Drive off of Sunset Harbor Road in Bolivia.
+She was last seen wearing a black shirt, gray sweatpants and black shoes at around 6:17 p.m. on Thursday, Nov.
+3.

 Copyright 2022 WECT.
 All rights reserved.